willroberts/raven-shield-2020/README.md

 1. Open your server in the control panel.
   1. Under Control Panel, Stop the server.
   1. Under Configuration, make sure `Use FTP config` is enabled.
 Save at the bottom.
   1. Under File Manager, click `Open In Fullscreen` to start a minimal FTP client connected to your server.
 This will be the primary way you interact with the server's content and configuration.
-    1. To open a file, click it in the UI.
+To open a file, click it in the UI.
 Save it to disk if you plan to make changes.
-    1. To update a file, click `Upload Files` in the bottom left and choose the file to upload.
+To update a file, click `Upload Files` in the bottom left and choose the file to upload.
 It will replace the server's copy.
-  1. Install OpenRVS
+  1. Install OpenRVS.
-  1. Replace R6GameService.dll with a copy from Discord
+  1. Replace R6GameService.dll with a copy from Discord.
-  1. Replace RavenShield.mod with a copy from Discord
+  1. Replace RavenShield.mod with a copy from Discord.
   1. Start the server again when finished.
 It should now be using the config files from the file manager.

 **Adjusting Configs**